 Burn-out Support – “Running Operation” Model

-• Weekly fixed appointments to create rhythm and continuity
+- Weekly fixed appointments for rhythm and continuity

-• Deep tissue work to address cumulative physical load
+- Deep tissue work addressing cumulative physical load

 Complementary Ophthalmology – Macula Triple Therapy